aces/Loris-MRI/docs/scripts_md/minc_deletion.md

 \-profile    : name of the config file in
                 `../dicom-archive/.loris_mri`

-\-series\_uid : the series UID to be deleted
+\-series\_uid : the series UID of the file to be deleted

-\-fileid     : the file ID to be deleted
+\-fileid     : the file ID of the file to be deleted

 # DESCRIPTION